volodymyrhudyma/blog/content/blog/2020-12-19-boost-performance-with-react-memo.md

   }, []);
 ```

-We create an instance of the **handleProjectClick** on the initial render and preserve it.
+We create an instance of the **handleProjectClick** on the initial render and keep it.

 ## Summary

-In this article, we have learned an amazing way to boost the performance of the React application with the **React.memo()** HOC.
+In this article, we learned about an amazing way to boost React application performance using **React.memo()**.

-Before using this HOC, make sure to measure the component's performance to make sure it does really help you.
+Measure the performance of the component before and after using this HOC, to make sure it really helps you.